 Problem: Furnace, air conditioner heat pump will not come on.
 Nothing happens.
-Blown fuse on the control board.
+I have a blown fuse on the control board.
+No power between R and C (Com) on my control board.
+Why did this happen?

 What is a Low Voltage Transformer?
 The job of a low voltage transformer is to take 110 volts AC on the primary end, and transform or lower the voltage to 24 volts on the secondary end.
 That is why on the transformer label, below it has “PRI” 120, 208, 240 and SEC 24V 40VA.
 The transformer that we sell can be used with multiple voltages either 120 volts, 208 volts or 240 volts.
 You would hook up the right color coded wire to use the voltage that you have.
 The color coded voltage wiring directions are on top of the transformer.
 For example: The white and black wires would be used for 120 volts for most furnaces.
 The White and Orange wire would be hooked up if you were using the transformer to replace a bad transformer on an outdoor air conditioner or heat pump that uses 240 volts.
 Please click here if you would like to see the low voltage transformers that we sell.